aymane-maghouti/sales-data-pipeline/README.md

 - Apache Airflow: To orchestrate the ETL pipeline.
 - Docker: To run the Apache Airflow instance in a container.
 - Google Cloud Platform (GCP): For BigQuery data warehousing.
-- Looker Studio: For creating and sharing dashboards.
+- Looker Studio: For creating the dashboard.

 ## Data Pipeline
 Here is the sales data pipeline :